 If you browse for ‘the types of paragraphs' you'll be surprised how many results you'll get.
 Among others, the four following types should be distinguished: descriptive, expository, narrative, and persuasive paragraphs.
-Mastering these types will help you a lot in writing almost every type of texts.
+Mastering these types as well as 4 types of sentences will help you a lot in writing almost every type of texts.

 Descriptive: These paragraphs have four main aims.
 First of all, they naturally describe something or somebody, that is conveying the information.
 Secondly, such paragraphs create powerful images in the reader's mind.
 Thirdly, they appeal to the primary senses of vision, hearing, touch, taste, and smell, to get the maximum emotional response from the reader.
 And finally, they increase the dynamics of the text.
 Some grammar rules may be skipped in descriptive paragraphs, but only for the sake of imagery.

 Expository paragraph definition: It is not an easy task to write an expository paragraph, especially if you are an amateur in the subject.
 These paragraphs explain how something works or what the reader is to do to make it work.
 Such paragraphs demand a certain knowledge.
 Nevertheless, writing them is a great exercise to understand the material, because you keep learning when you teach.

 Narrative: These paragraphs remind a story within the story.
 The structure of a narrative paragraph, including the start, the middle, and the end, reminds that of any whole piece of writing, such as a short story or an essay.